hashicorp/nomad/website/source/docs/drivers/docker.html.md

   allow containers to use `privileged` mode, which gives the containers full access to the host's devices.
 Note that you must set a similar setting on the Docker daemon for this to work.
+  `true` will also allow containers to run with ipc_mode, pid_mode and uts_mode set to `host`, which gives access to the hosts ipc, pid and UTS namespaces respectively.

     cert := d.config.Read("docker.tls.cert")
     key := d.config.Read("docker.tls.key")